Separation of the largest eigenvalues in eigenanalysis of genotype data from discrete subpopulations: Results and Discussion

 \subsection{Simulations for a simple model}

 We show that the theoretical approximations to the largest eigenvalues work very well when all the assumptions of mathematical analysis are satisfied.
 We generate simulations based on a simple model in which we make several assumptions that are unrealistic, but allow us to compute important mathematical parameters to explore the performance of our method.
-We assume that the site frequency spectra are known for each population.
-We also know how many individuals came from each subpopulation, and that the populations are independent.
-The latter corresponds to a scenario where all populations diverged and stopped interacting in the distant past.
+We assume that the site frequency spectra are known for each subpopulation.
+We also know how many individuals came from each subpopulation, and that the subpopulations are independent.
+The latter corresponds to a scenario where all subpopulations diverged and stopped interacting in the distant past.
 Though unrealistic, such a simplistic model has the advantage that all relevant quantities that enter mathematical analysis can be computed.
 In particular, this model allows us to study the effects of choosing a small enough number of individuals $M$ and analyze how the failure rate for the estimator depends on the value of $L$, see Table \ref{T-eta-K}.

 In our simulations we use unequal subpopulation samples sizes, drawn with proportions $c_1=1/6$, $c_2=1/3$, $c_3=1/2$.
-The theoretical population proportion $p_r(j)$ at each SNP location for each population was selected from the same site frequency spectrum $\varphi(x)=0.5/\sqrt{x}$.
-We selected $p_1(j), p_2(j),p_3(j)$ independently at each location $j$ which corresponds to product joint site frequency spectrum $\varphi(x,y,z)=\varphi(x)\varphi(y)\varphi(z)$ for our $K=3$ simulated populations.
-We then simulated independent individual genotypes for the $j$-th marker of a member of the $r$-th population by choosing independent binomial values (with $2$ trials) with probability of success $p_r(j)$.
+The theoretical population proportion $p_r(j)$ at each SNP location for each subpopulation was selected from the same probability density function $\psi(x)=0.5/\sqrt{x}$ (the so-called site frequency spectrum, see Section \ref{Sec:Th} and \cite{Kimura:1964}).
+We selected $p_1(j), p_2(j),p_3(j)$ independently at each location $j$ which corresponds to product joint probability density $\psi(x,y,z)=\psi(x)\psi(y)\psi(z)$ for our $K=3$ simulated subpopulations.
+We then simulated independent individual genotypes for the $j$-th marker of a member of the $r$-th subpopulation by choosing independent binomial values (with $2$ trials) with probability of success $p_r(j)$.
 We can evaluate how well the mathematical description matches the simulated data because we can explicitly compute the theoretical matrix of moments (\ref{Qrr}-\ref{Qrs}) and hidden matrix $\mQ$ defined by \eqref{QQQ}:

-The eigenvalues of the above matrix $\mQ$ are $[\la_1,\la_2,\la_3]= [ 0.1467, 0.0355, 0.0178]$.
-The theoretical prediction for the observed largest eigenvalues of the normalized sample covariance matrix \eqref{X} are then